w1th4d/JarPlant/README.md

 positional arguments:
   command
-    method-injector      Copy a simple static method  into the target.
-This injector only operates  on  a  class  (not a JAR).
-                         The target  class  will  be  modified  to  run the implanted  method  when   loaded.
-This  injector
-                         offers only a limited set  of  features but can be more difficult to detect.
-    class-injector       Inject a  class  implant  into  a  JAR  containing regular classes.
-This  will  modify  *all* classes in the JAR to  call  the implant's 'init()' method when loaded.
+    class-injector       Inject a class implant  into  any JAR.
+The implant will detonate whenever  any  class  in  the JAR is used but  the  payload  will  only  run  once  (or possibly twice in  some  very  fringe cases).
+This is the most versatile implant  type and works with any JAR (even ones  without  a main function, like a library).
-    spring-injector      Inject a  Spring  component  into  a  JAR-packaged Spring application.
-The  component  will be loaded and included in the Spring context.
+    spring-injector      Inject  a  Spring  component   implant  into  JAR- packaged Spring  application.
+The  component will
+                         be loaded and included in  the Spring context.
+The component could be  something  like  an extra REST controller or scheduled task.

 named arguments:
   -h, --help             show this help message and exit

 for more options, see command help pages:
-  $ java -jar jarplant.jar method-injector -h
   $ java -jar jarplant.jar class-injector -h
   $ java -jar jarplant.jar spring-injector -h